tormjens/24SevenOffice/README.md

 24SevenOffice
 =============

-Wrapper class for the 24SevenOffice API.
+PHP Wrapper Class for the 24SevenOffice API.

 Usage example:
 ===